Party Supplies and Ideas

 Halloween Table Decorations & Food

-Place some Tissue Grass Mats around the pumpkins and across the center of the table letting it hang down from the sides of the table.
+Next, lay some Tissue Grass Mats around your pumpkins and across the table, letting it hang down the sides.

 For placecards, check out the Headstones that can be personalized with your guests' names.
+Or, create your own by making sugar cookies into tombstones!
+Place small pumpkins and some scary candy at each place setting.

 Halloween Party Food Ideas